tkm404/AnimalShelterMonoRepo/README.md

 For the MVC, a user should be able to see the animals in the database by using the various buttons to return views.
 Views are populated by sending GET, POST, PUT, or DELETE (and SEARCH, but that's really just GET again) to the API and database to pull information.

+## Further Exploration:
+I used this project as a means to explore Pagination.
+I ran into some issues on the API side of things, as documented in the commit history of these repos: Original draft of Animal_Shelter_API.Solution [https://github.com/tkm404/Animal_Shelter_API.Solution/commits/Pagination] / Original draft of Animal_Shelter_Client.Solution [https://github.com/tkm404/Animal_Shelter_Client.Solution/tree/PaginationSortingSearching].
+Please exucse some scrambling of commits here, it was my first time committing to two repos in tandem.

+Interestingly, though pagination didn't turn out as expected on the API side, it did work to return the correct number of entries per page on the Client side.

 ## Setup/Installation Req's:

 ### Set Up and Run Project